apewithacomputer/ToDo/README.md

 # ToDo

-*CRUD ToDo list app using Django Rest and React*
+*CRUD ToDo list app using Django Rest and React⚛️ *

   Week 1 - API using Django Rest